Everyone can feel that something in the world is colder than it should be.

 But distance can numb you until the warmth feels like a rumor.

-When Jesus says the kingdom is within you, the point is not that heaven is reduced to inward feeling.
-It is that the reign of God begins in the human heart before it is consummated in the renewed creation.
+When Jesus says the kingdom is within you — or among you, as some translate it — the point is not that heaven is reduced to inward feeling or mere social presence.
+It is that the reign of God begins before it is consummated in the renewed creation.

 And the homecoming does not erase what came before.